Program overview

 Program structure

-The SSIA program is structured to provide a robust educational experience over a duration of 3 semesters (12 months).
+The SSIA program is structured to be completed in 3 semesters (12 months), providing a fast-paced educational experience.
 The program includes:

 • A seven-week summer semester starting in early May.